Morriarthy/Hyprland-dotfiles/README.md

 # Hyprland-dotfiles
-Archlinux Hyprland dotfiles from my Tuxedo Notebook like for my .bashrc, .vimcrc and so on...
+Archlinux Hyprland dotfiles from my Tuxedo Notebook like for my .bashrc, .vimrc and so on...

  ## Hyprland
  This will include all the configuration files for Hyprland.